CoderAcademyEdu/github-lms/README.md

 `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` can be generated from a personal or organisation github account.
 You will need to generate one for local development and another the deployed version of the application.
 Go to `Settings > oAuth apps > New oAuth app`.
 Fill in anything as the application name.
 The homepage URL will be `http://localhost:3000` for running locally and the URL of your deployed app for the production version - `https://m0218.herokuapp.com` for example.
 Description can be anything you would like. `Authorization callback URL` should be `http://localhost:3000/github/callback` for development version, substituting the host for your deployed application for the production version - `https://m0218.herokuapp.com/github/callback` for example.
 Click `Register application` to create the ID and SECRET.
 Repeat the steps to create a production version.

 `GITHUB_CALLBACK` should be set to `http://localhost:3000/github/callback` in the `.env` file.

+`CAMPUS_IP` is the external IP address for the campus that the students will be studying from.
+This can be obtained by connecting to the campus WIFI and visiting [What's my IP?](http://www.whatsmyip.org/).

 Populate the client/.env file with: